7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 |---|---|

 Why it works: An automated wand that swings and flutters automatically.
-Set it up, press the button, walk away.
-Your cat gets a full workout.
+Set it up, press a button, and your cat can get a “hunt session” without constant human effort.

 Best for: Busy cat parents